j0hnwesl3yyy/recipe-rating-analysis/README.md

 This heatmap shows that most recipes have a low to moderate protein proportion and tend to receive high ratings (around 4 to 5 stars).
 Recipes with very high protein proportions are less common across all rating levels, while low protein proportions tend to be more saturated with 5 star ratings.

 ### Interesting Aggregates
 Here we investigated the relationship betweek cooking time and nutrition, specifically the carbohydrate and protein proportion of calories for recipes.
-First we split the `minutes` column into 4 time categories and created a new column called `cooking_time_category` to help broadly group the recipes.
+First we split the `'minutes'` column into 4 time categories and created a new column called `'cooking_time_category'` to help broadly group the recipes.
 After grouping the recipes based on their cooking times and nutrition, we visualized the average carbohydrate proportions and protein proportions across time categories in a bar chart.

 |   | cooking_time_category | avg_rating | avg_carb_prop | avg_protein_prop | count  |
 | :-| :-------------------- | :--------- | :------------ | :--------------- | :----- |